egamble/.emacs.d/README.md

-Emacs 27 is required for this init.el.
-I'm using it on macOS 12 with emacs 27.2 from [emacsformacosx.com](http://emacsformacosx.com/).
+At least Emacs 27 is required for this init.el.
+I'm currently using it on macOS 14 with emacs 29.3 from [emacsformacosx.com](http://emacsformacosx.com/).

 ## Installation
 1. Back up `~/.emacs` and `~/.emacs.d` if there is anything you wish to keep, then remove both.